alan1g/SandP_500/README.md

 This programme creates a minimum volatility portfolio of purchased stocks while not exceeding a given investment amount.

-It calculates the top 20 lowest volatility companies and uses a knapsack to randomly generate stock purchases, it runs this system many times randomly using the Monte Carlo Method.
+It calculates the top 20 lowest volatility companies and uses a knapsack to randomly generate stock purchases, it runs this system many times using the Monte Carlo Method.

+OUTPUT: A breakdown of each package within the portfolio, Stock Name, Purcahse Quantity, Value and Volatility Rate.
+Finally it will calculate total Minimum Volatility of portfolio and print to screen.